-By eating properly, improving agni and following the correct routines, ojas can be formed instead of ama (toxins).
-Ojas is the biochemical equivalent of bliss; it is the supreme nectar which ensures optimal health; it is that which gives us the strength to resist disease; it is the immune system on a subtle level.
+By eating properly, improving agni, and following the correct routines, ojas can be formed instead of ama (toxins).
+Ojas is the biochemical equivalent of bliss; it is the supreme nectar that ensures optimal health; it is that which gives us the strength to resist disease; it is the immune system on a subtle level.

 Evidence of ama: Weakness, heaviness, lethargy, poor immunity, irregular elimination, fatigue, fluctuations in appetite, energy level, and mood.
 There is commonly a white coating on the tongue, especially in the morning upon arising.

 Evidence of ojas: Lightness of the body, excellent energy, strong appetite and digestion, perfect immunity, regular elimination, physical strength and stamina and a general sense of bliss.
 Both physically and mentally, there is an experience of vitality and intense well-being.

 The suggestions below are not intended to be “just another diet” or an unpleasant, demanding regime.
 Instead, the focus is on listening to and understanding your body’s cues in relation to the laws of nature.
 These guidelines are intended to assist you in living a balanced life that supports a healthy, ideal weight.
 Following these principles will bring about not only weight loss but also will enhance your overall health, helping to create a feeling of lightness in your body, increased energy, improved appetite, superior digestion, stronger resistance to disease, greater physical strength and stamina, and a sense of inner contentment.